Description

 APRIL 1, 2025.
 PRE-ORDER NOW.
 FREE SHIPPING IN NORTH AMERICA.

-This book develops a new interpretation of imperialism, based on a historical approach.
-Highlighting the historical continuity of imperialism, it shows how crucial it is to understanding what is happening today.
+Imperialism proposes a new understanding of imperialism.
+Highlighting its historical continuity, Saul shows how crucial the past is to understanding what is happening today.

 Samir Saul is a full professor of international history at the Université de Montréal.
 He has taught and supervised many graduate students for over three decades, with a concentration on modern France and the Arab world.
 He did his doctorate in history at the Université de Paris.
 Along with dozens of scholarly articles and as many on current world problems for a larger public, he has published two major studies entitled La France et l’Égypte de 1882 à 1914.
 Intérêts économiques et implications politiques (Paris, 1997) and Intérêts économiques français et décolonisation de l’Afrique du Nord (1945-1962) (Paris, 2016).
 He is also co-editor of Méditerranée, Moyen-Orient : deux siècles de relations internationales (Paris, 2003).
 This is his first book to appear in English.